Devoted Fathers: 12 Animal Dads That Look After Their Babies

 11Seahorse

 Everybody knows that seahorses are among the best animal dads in the world, and the title remains for so many reasons.
-Male seahorses are the only species in the animal kingdom to become pregnant and carry the babies.
+Male seahorses are the only species in the animal kingdom that can become pregnant and carry babies.
 The mom deposits her eggs into the male seahorse’s pouch, then he fertilizes and incubates them for between 20 to 45 days.
 When labor day comes, the dad delivers tiny seahorses at night by shooting them out from his pouch.
 It is not one or two babies, it is anywhere between 50 to 1500 eggs at a time.
 You can never imagine this, ever.
 At least the mom visits him every morning during the gestation period for several minutes for their greeting ritual.
 If carrying the babies and delivering them do not make seahorses the best animal dads, I don’t know what does.

 12Water Bug